Ironhack-Data-Madrid-Marzo-2021/W4-geospatial-data-project/README.md

 ## How to deliver the project

 - Create a new repo in your github account.
-- Do a PR with the link of your repo copy pasted inside `my-project.md` (within the parentheses) on this repo.
+- Create an issue with the link of your repo copy pasted inside `my-project.md` (within the parentheses) on this repo.
-- You must justify your decision with a map, use visualization tools like (tableau, folium, cartoframes, etc.)
+- You must justify your decision with data
+- You may use visualization tools like (tableau, folium, cartoframes, etc.)
-- Provide `lat` and `long` for the new office proposals.
+- **You must provide `lat` and `long` for the new office proposals.**

 ## Links & Resources